Undergraduate Program

 Summer Sessions

-The two-week session, after the junior year, is an in-depth study of the Rangely Oil Field and surrounding geology in Western Colorado.
-The Rangely Oil Field is the largest oil field in the Rocky Mountain region and has undergone primary, secondary, and enhanced recovery processes.
+Summer Field Session 2: after their junior year, students will engage in a two-week summer session focusing on geologic settings and their importance in oil and natural gas production.
+This includes an in-depth study of the Rangely Oil Field in Western Colorado.
+The Rangely Oil Field is the largest in the Rocky Mountain region and has undergone primary, secondary and enhanced recovery processes.
 Field work in the area provide the setting for understanding the complexity of geologic systems and the environmental and safety issues in the context of reservoir development and management.

 Minors